Open Letter to the Astrological Community…

 During the 2nd and 3rd centuries, after the transmission of Hellenistic astrology to India was complete, the vernal point and 0° sidereal Aries were roughly in correspondence.
 Only dimly aware of precession if at all, it was easy for Hindu astrologers to make the mistake of measuring planetary position strictly from the fixed stars with only passing reference to the equinoctial and solstitial points.
-Evidence suggests they assumed, as had the Babylonians before them, that signs and constellations were essentially the same―twelve 30° sectors that would remain in a fixed relationship to the seasons forever.
+Evidence suggests they assumed, as had the Babylonians before them, that signs and constellations were the same―twelve 30° sectors that would remain in a fixed relationship to the seasons forever.

 By the 10th century, however, the vernal point had precessed some 10° backwards relative to the fixed stars and was now in the constellation Pisces.
 It became obvious that the original correspondence of sidereal Aries to the vernal point no longer held.
-Having become habituated for a thousand years to the notion that the constellations were the true powers, they adopted the sidereal zodiac officially and abandoned any reference to the vernal point as the start of the zodiac.
+Having become habituated for a thousand years to the notion that the constellations were the true powers, Hindus adopted the sidereal zodiac officially and abandoned any reference to the vernal point as the start of the zodiac.

 Meanwhile, in the west, it was increasingly accepted that constellations never had the power or meaning that early humans projected onto them.
 Their presumed influence on earthly matters had merely been an illusion based on a misperception of the actual cause of seasonal processes.
 The true cause of the seasons was the earth’s axial tilt (obliquity) relative to its orbital plane, a phenomenon that would not be fully understood until after the Copernican revolution of the 16th century.